 One law allows creation of a "power of attorney for health care."
-Any adult, by creating such a document, can give authority to another person (the "agent") to make personal medical decisions, starting at some future date or when a stated condition occurs.
-Powers over health care that may be given include: (1) the right to be informed, (2) the right to consent to treatment; and (3) the right of the person, if a parent, to control the health care of a minor child.
-No person who is providing medical care to a patient at the time can act as that patient's agent under this law.125
+Any adult, by creating such a document, can give authority to another person (called the "agent") to make personal medical decisions, starting at some future date or when a stated condition occurs.
+Powers over health care that may be given include: (1) the right to be informed; (2) the right to consent to treatment; and (3) the right of the person, if a parent, to control the health care of a minor child.
+No person can act as a patient's agent under this law while providing medical care to that patient.
+130